betaglot/plantabeta/docs/index.md

       link: /sponsor/Overview

 features:
-  - icon: 🌲
-    title: Plant More Efficiently
-    details: Increase your Ability to Plant Trees
-    link: /guide/What/WhatPlantbeta
   - icon: 🛠️
     title: Under Construction
     details: Last Updated February 1, 2024.
 This website is a prototype, not the final product